KowitzElectric/WebDavadoo/README.md

 2. Go to Profile -> Security
 3. Create a new App Password
 4. Copy the generated username and password
-5. Use this when prompted by the module
+5. Use this when prompted by the module after running Set-WebDavCredential

 ## WebDavaDonts